 What do I need to do?

 Nothing yet, the bill is still being debated in parliament.
 When it is passed, you may need to do a little maintenance to either get your property tenant-ready, or fix up minor alterations when the tenants move out.
-At :Different, we make maintenance easy, with our clever online technology keeping you informed.
-We’re also working on a star rating feedback and review system for maintenance and repair so that we can ensure the standard of work remains high.
+At :Different, we make maintenance easy, with our clever online technology and our property management software keeping you informed.
+We’re also working on a star rating feedback and review system for property maintenance and repair so that we can ensure the standard of work remains high.

 The :Different perspective

 Our view is that the law should be balanced and fair.
-We are happy that no grounds evictions will stay in place – it’s an important right for owners.
+We are happy that no grounds evictions will stay in place – it’s an important right for owners needing to evict a tenant.
 We believe that more common adoption of longer lease terms will allow tenants to have more surety.
 However, this needs to be coupled with stronger lease-break provisions.
 The weakening of lease-break provisions, particularly in a weakening rental market, is not fair to owners.

 "At :Different, we make maintenance easy, with our clever online technology keeping you informed"